larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Labels are displaced.
 Yeah OK the number.
 Yeah, something like that yeah.
 So anyway 47 according to me is.
-My notes here are supposed to be MF.
+My notes here are supposed to be AMF.
 So let's see what we've got here.
 (37:01)
 OK, there's a time that was.